The thermodynamics of protein aggregation reactions may underpin the enhanced metabolic efficiency associated with heterosis, some balancing selection, and the evolution of ploidy levels: Ploidy Level

 The above observations on relative stress tolerances should not be taken to imply that bryophytes are never subjected to truncation selection for heterozygosity.
 For example, allodiploid species of bryophytes (hybrids with two sets of chromosomes) have been identified, and they increase in frequency with latitude (\citealt{WyattEtAl1988}; \citealt{RiccaEtAl2008}).
-Bryophyte species probably produce few enough aggregation-prone proteins that they do not experience truncation selection for heterozygosity in mild environments, but they might produce enough aggregation-prone proteins that they might experience truncation selection in harsher environments.
+Bryophyte species probably produce few enough aggregation-prone proteins that they do not experience truncation selection for heterozygosity in mild environments, but they may produce enough aggregation-prone proteins that they experience truncation selection in harsher environments.
 Thus, bryophytes, ferns, and spermatophytes all exhibit ploidy level increases in harsh environments.
 The difference between bryophytes and spermatophytes is that bryophytes have a haploid chromosome set baseline whereas spermatophytes have a diploid chromosome set baseline.
-Also, the sporophyte generations of bryophytes are diploid and cannot survive in as harsh of environments as the gametophyte generations (\citealt{StarkEtAl2007}).
+Bryophytes may also experience truncation selection for heterozygosity in their sporophyte generations.
+Like ferns, the sporophyte generations of bryophytes are diploid and cannot survive in as harsh of environments as the gametophyte generations (\citealt{StarkEtAl2007}).
 This may indicate that the sporophyte generation of bryophytes express aggregation-prone proteins that are not produced by the gametophyte generation.